mattbierner/blog.mattbierner.com/_posts/2018-12-08-five-years.md

 I never planned to visit Liechtenstein; it sounded like a fun place so I just took the next train heading there from Näfels Switzerland.
 I had been in Näfels for a two week long letterpress poster design course and was still recovering from a pair of almost all-night printing sessions.
 That moment when you re-discover LCD Soundsystem at three in the morning, quietly swaying about and sort of hallucinating from exhaustion while typesetting 14pt Futura.
 Good times.

-I'd learned about that program while taking letterpress courses Seattle.
+I'd learned about that program while taking letterpress courses in Seattle.
 And what better place than Switzerland to learn some typography and graphic design?
 Plus, half of my work team was based in Zurich, so I could work with them for a few weeks.
 Nice coincidence.
 I'd even taken German in school.
 Never imagined it would actually be useful.

 I was taking my second letterpress class in Seattle when I saw the poster advertising the Switzerland program.
 At that time, I was working on some black on black impressions for the Theremin-X project, plus a collection of [waveforms from Anwar al-Awlaki's speeches](/anwar-wave).
 That latter project was the reason I'd started learning letterpress in the first place.
 It took me some time to learn enough to actually be able to pull it off, during which time I discovered that I sort of liked printing too.
-I don't remember where that waveform idea came though.
+I don't remember where that waveform idea came from though.
 Still had some of his lectures on my phone riding that bus in Liechtenstein.
 I bet Anwar never thought this is what he'd inspire!
 Radical.

 And finally, end of the line.
 Little alpine ski town in a steep bowl of a valley.
 Green meadows; gray rock; blue skies.
 There was a chairlift right outside the bus stop and it looked like it was heading somewhere interesting, so I hopped on without asking where.
 Almost had a panic attack after take off.
 While I'd rarely fallen off chairs in day-to-day life, zipping along fifty feet off the ground, I really started to doubt my sitting ability.
 Didn't help that I was heading off to who knows where from a town whose name I didn't know.